xposure/Lean/readme.md

 - quantconnect/pythonnet needs updated to .net5
 - Consider removing linux/windows/osx and just move to docker for a unified platform

+Updated to 37d26a35ce6ac1f14aba0a5bf234200e0540143d
+Removed submodules and turned them in to packages.
+Moved dotnet template to nuget.org at Xposure....
+Added dotnet cli tool to run launcher

 You can install the .NET template by downloading the file from `DotnetTemplate\Lean-NET5.1.0.0.nupkg` and then installing the template with `dotnet new -i Lean-NET5.1.0.0.nupkg` and you can uninstall it with `dotnet new -u Lean-NET5`.
 Once installed you can then run the following commands (skaffold support soon to come).

 ```